Travel Guide FAQ

 How can I get reimbursed for professional liability insurance?

 Supervisors may be reimbursed for up to half the cost of professional liability insurance, up to $150.
-In order to claim reimbursement, get an email from your supervisor approving the amount of you reimbursement you intend to claim and send it to email@example.com.
+In order to claim reimbursement, get an email from your supervisor approving the amount of the reimbursement you intend to claim and send it to firstname.lastname@example.org.
 Then, create a miscellaneous voucher in Concur and attach the receipt you recieved after purchasing the insurance.

 How should I claim local transportation expenses?